fnauman/ML_alpha2/README.md

 (Click the Binder or Colab link to open the notebooks and work with them in the cloud.)

 This repository holds interactive python notebooks in relation to the "Exploring helical dynamos with machine learning" article.
+We explore various model fits for forced magnetohydrodynamic turbulence to understand the origin of large scale magnetic fields, a question of importance in many astrophysical contexts.

 ## How to get started